-All courses in the MPH Program that are scheduled for fall and spring semesters are offered in the evenings to accommodate many of our employed students.
-Many of the summer courses are scheduled during the evening with some courses offered during the day.
+All courses in the MPH Program are scheduled for fall and/or spring semesters and are offered in the evenings to accommodate students who are employed.
+A limited number of online courses are offered during the summer; the scheduling varies from one year to another.